Spatial and single cell analysis

 PCA plots#

-Having filtered, transformed, and enriched, we can move onto visualization and interpretation!
-These plots show how proteins cluster in reduced dimensional space based on their intensity patterns across samples, revealing groups of co-localized proteins and identifying potential subcellular localization signatures.
+The following plots show how proteins cluster in reduced dimensional space based on their intensity patterns across samples, revealing groups of co-localized proteins and identifying potential subcellular localization signatures.

 sc.pp.scale(dc_filtered_enr)